filakhtov/gentoo-use-docs/net-libs/glib-networking.md

 This flag should be enabled if building glib-networking in a GNOME 3 environment.

 ### libproxy
 Pass the `-Dlibproxy=enabled` (`disabled` when the flag is disabled) option to the meson build script.
 Use a D-Bus service provided by the libproxy backend to provide PAC/WPAD auto-configuration support.
+When the flag is disabled, pass the `-Denvironment_proxy=enabled` (`disabled` if the flag is disabled) option to the Meson build script to use simplified environment variable based proxy configuration instead.

 This flag should be enabled if there is a need to use proxy auto-configuration.